cverna/fcos-actions-runner/README.md

 # Fedora CoreOS Github Actions Runner

-This repository contains an [Butane](https://github.com/coreos/butane) configuration file that can be used to provition a Fedora CoreOS Github Action Runner.
+This repository contains a [Butane](https://github.com/coreos/butane) configuration file that can be used to provition a Fedora CoreOS Github Action Runner.

 ## How to use